alt-art/TelegramBridge/CONFIG.md

     # Thread ID (not meant to be edited from config file) (optional)
     thread: null

+# Pinned message that will be showed on telegram
+pinned: 'Hey welcome to the chat!\nThere are %count% players online%players%'

 # If messages should be sent to the chat
 sendToChat: true
 # If messages should be sent to the bot